 Courses transferred from another institution will transfer as CR (credit) if you make a C or better.
 They will not count toward your GPA.
 If you make less than a C, you can't transfer the course.

 If the course you would like to transfer is not listed on the transfer website, you will need to take the course syllabus to the NCSU department that would offer the course to have it evaluated for transfer.
 For example, if you wanted to transfer a history course, you would take the syllabus to the history department.

-You can count 6 credit hours of graduate classes taken as an undergraduate toward a graduate degree at NC STATE as long as those classes don't count toward your undergraduate degree.
+You can count 6 credit hours of graduate classes taken as an undergraduate toward a graduate degree at NCSU as long as those classes don't count toward your undergraduate degree.
 Graduate credits typically do not transfer to other universities.
 As an undergraduate, you'll need to receive permission from the instructor of the graduate course to be admitted to a graduate level course.

 - Your student id number

 - The class number and section number of an open class to which you need to be added

 - The 4 or 5 digit class number that corresponds to that class

 If the class it not part of the BME curriculum, you'll need the permission of the department that offers the class.
 You should contact the course instructor or coordinator of advising listed on the website below for the department that offers the class to see if he/she can help.